enginebeat/slide_button/README.md

 I didn't copy any of the code at all, it just gave me the idea.
 Thank you for the inspiration.

-This will be an interesting project to set up on the raspberry pi with all the features I would like to have going forward on my projects:
+After spending all the time creating the frontend, I just got to the conclusion that this project has very little use, apart from being a showcase project...
+It's unlikely that I would use this for any serious project. saying that this will be an interesting project to set up on the raspberry pi with all the features I would like to have going forward on my projects:

 - Authentication
 - several clients on the same server/port with realtime feedback on the status and being able to change status.
+- Set levels of authorisation for read/write based on socket number.